aergoio/guide/source/smart-contracts/lua/guide.md

 ### Private functions

 These functions cannot be accessed from outside the smart contract.
-You can use them as helper functions to implement business logic.
+You can use them as helper functions.

 ### Exported functions